RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ```

 You can try to curl as many times as you like but the request will not fail because the deleted pod has been removed
-from the service routing mesh.
+from the service routing mesh (you can check if you like).
 Display the endpoints:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl get endpoints website